-Sometimes, a photographer wishes they knew just a little bit more about it.
-Whether you are beginning as a hobby, or thinking about trying to make money at it, there are avenues that can aid you in improving.
+Sometimes, a photographer wishes they knew just a little bit more.
+Whether you are beginning as a hobby or thinking about trying to make money at it, there are avenues that can aid you in improving.

 The best free online photography courses with certificates will help you learn more and can get your foot in the door of employment opportunities or gigs.

-Top 7 Best Free Online Photography Courses With Certificates!
+7 Best Free Online Photography Courses With Certificates In 2023

 1. Udemy – Introductory Photography Course